 Mold can spread one square inch per day, a troubling speed when months or years pass as it spreads in hidden walls and crevices.
 Mold causes severe structural damage to your building and health problems to your tenants.
 ATI’s mold remediation team not only removes existing mold but also identifies other risk areas to prevent future growth.

 Our mold remediation experts inspect infected parts of the building, HVAC systems, crawl spaces, and water sources, analyze air quality, and engage a third-party Industrial Hygienist who will take samples of the growth to identify the type of mold.
-Our mold remediation experts repair and replace parts of the building that have been infected after removal and cleaning.
+Our commercial mold remediation experts repair and replace parts of the building that have been infected after removal and cleaning.
 ATI uses dehumidifiers, HEPA filters, disinfectants, and antimicrobial solutions to prevent further cross-contamination.

 Exposure to damp and moldy environments can cause various health problems, including allergic reactions, fever, respiratory issues, vomiting and nausea and skin rashes.
 Different types of mold can cause health issues of varying severity.
 It is important to follow Environmental Protection Agency (EPA) guidelines and standards when dealing with mold.

 Prolonged exposure can develop into complicated chronic health conditions, including chronic headaches and fatigue, asthma, upper respiratory infection, dermatitis, memory loss, nerve issues, autoimmune disease, and much more.